zowe/zowe-install-packaging/containers/kubernetes/README.md

 ### 3. Create And Modify ConfigMaps and Secrets

-On the z/OS you have, run this command in your instance directory:
+On the z/OS you have, run `convert-for-k8s.sh` in your instance directory:

 ```bash
 cd <instance-dir>
 ./bin/utils/convert-for-k8s.sh
 ```

-This should display a set of YAML with `zowe-config` ConfigMap, `zowe-certificates-cm` ConfigMap and `zowe-certificates-secret` Secret.
-The content should looks similar to `samples/config-cm.yaml`, `samples/certificates-cm.yaml` and `samples/certificates-secret.yaml` but with real values.
+This script should display a set of YAML with `zowe-config` ConfigMap, `zowe-certificates-cm` ConfigMap and `zowe-certificates-secret` Secret.
+The content should look similar to `samples/config-cm.yaml`, `samples/certificates-cm.yaml` and `samples/certificates-secret.yaml` but with real values.

-Now, copy the whole output and save as a YAML file `configs.yaml` on your server setting up kubernetes, next run following command to apply configurations:
+Now, copy the whole output and save as a YAML file `configs.yaml` on your server that you have set up kubernetes, next run following command to apply configurations:

 ```bash
 kubectl apply -f /path/to/your/configs.yaml
 ```

-If no issue, you should see the following output: `configmap/zowe-config created`, `configmap/zowe-certificates-cm created`, and `secret/zowe-certificates-secret created`
+Upon success, you should see the following output: `configmap/zowe-config created`, `configmap/zowe-certificates-cm created`, and `secret/zowe-certificates-secret created`

 If you want to manually define `zowe-config` ConfigMap based on your `instance.env`, please notice these differences comparing running on z/OS: